-While there is no Elder Scrolls 6 release date yet we finally have our first official look at the game courtesy of a short teaser trailer.
-The official Elder Scrolls 6 trailer opens with the classic musical motif from the series and a panning shot of some mountains before the logo appears, confirming The Elder Scrolls 6 is real.
+Looking for information on the Elder Scrolls 6 release date?
+We finally have our first official look at the game courtesy of a short teaser trailer.
+The video opens with the classic musical motif from the series and a panning shot of some mountains before the logo appears, confirming that The Elder Scrolls 6 is real, at least.

 Before we crack on with all the juicy news and rumours, here’s the Elder Scrolls 6 trailer.
 Judging by the terrain, it looks like TES 6 is taking us to either Hammerfell, home of the Redguard people, or High Rock, which is where the Breton race hail from.

 The most recent report we have on The Elder Scrolls VI is that it’s still in pre-production as of January 2022, with the majority of the studio’s resources focused on Starfield.

 Beyond that, there’s some speculation on The Elder Scrolls 6 being associated with the name ‘Redfall’.
 In September 2008 Bethesda’s parent company Zenimax looked to trademark the term ‘Redfall’, but it clashed with Jay Falconer’s series of the same name.
 Thankfully, everything has been cleared up, as the Elder Scrolls 6 Redfall trademark dispute was resolved in 2019.